carlosb/ML-CV/Geometric Transforms and Descriptors/README.md

 # Images

-One of the images to conduct the tests on are:
+One of the images to conduct the tests looks like this:

 ![First Image](Bailarina.png)